craigwmiller2/pool-score/src/readme.txt

 = Does this theme support any plugins? =

-Orknet Starter Theme includes support for Infinite Scroll in Jetpack.
+Pool Score includes support for Infinite Scroll in Jetpack.

 == Changelog ==